 In Bahamas, Officials Assess 'Generational Devastation' From Hurricane Dorian

-The scope of the calamity Hurricane Dorian brought to the Bahamas is becoming clear, as rescue workers reach devastated sections of the island chain.
+The scope of the calamity that Hurricane Dorian brought to the Bahamas is becoming clear, as rescue workers reach devastated sections of the island chain.
 The official death toll now stands at 20, but that number is expected to rise sharply in the coming days.

-Dorian is now a Category 2, lashing the southeastern coastline of the United States.
-It remains dangerous, despite being diminished from the Category 5 it carried into the Bahamas.
+Dorian is now a Category 2 hurricane, lashing the southeastern coastline of the United States.
+It remains dangerous, despite being downgraded from the Category 5 rank it carried into the Bahamas.

-Bahamian Prime Minister Hubert Minnis says Dorian left "generational devastation" and is asking for prayers for families of the deceased.
-Both the islands of Abaco and Grand Bahama were inundated by a punishing storm surge, as Dorian essentially parked over the Bahamas for two days.
+Bahamian Prime Minister Hubert Minnis said Dorian left "generational devastation" and is asking for prayers for families of the deceased.
+The islands of Great Abaco and Grand Bahama were inundated by a punishing storm surge, as Dorian essentially parked over the Bahamas for two days.

 As photos and videos vividly illustrate, Dorian razed entire neighborhoods and destroyed docks.
-Some local airports remain under several feet of water, days after the storm moved away over the Atlantic Ocean.
+Some local airports remain under several feet of water, days after the hurricane moved away over the Atlantic Ocean.

-There are parts of Abaco — where the storm came ashore as a Category 5 on Sunday with wind gusts exceeding 220 mph and deadly storm surge — that are still only reachable by helicopter or small watercraft, like jet skis.
+Parts of Grand Abaco — where the storm came ashore as a Category 5 on Sunday with wind gusts exceeding 220 mph and a deadly storm surge — are still reachable only by helicopter or small watercraft, such as jet skis.

-"Abaco was essentially decimated," Minnis tells NPR's Mary Louise Kelly on Thursday's All Things Considered.
+"Abaco was essentially decimated," Minnis told NPR's Mary Louise Kelly on Thursday's All Things Considered.

-Estimating that roughly 60% of the homes on Abaco were destroyed, Minnis says, "thousands of individuals are now homeless."
+Estimating that roughly 60% of the homes on Abaco were destroyed, Minnis said, "Thousands of individuals are now homeless."

-While many of the hardest-hit areas have been difficult to reach, there are now stories coming to light of Bahamians who survived the storm.
+Although many of the hardest-hit areas have been difficult to reach, stories are now coming to light of Bahamians who survived the storm.

-Krystel Brown of The Nassau Guardian newspaper relays the harrowing story of a man named Adrian Farrington, whom she met at Princess Margaret Hospital in Nassau.
+Krystel Brown of The Nassau Guardian newspaper relayed the harrowing story of Adrian Farrington, whom she met at Princess Margaret Hospital in Nassau, the capital.
 He had been airlifted there from Abaco.

 Farrington was trying to escape Dorian's powerful storm surge with his young son, Brown told NPR's Noel King on Morning Edition.